JetBrains/kotlin-web-site/docs/topics/jvm/mixing-java-kotlin-intellij.md

 If you already have the Java classes, you can just copy them to the project directories.

-You can now consume the Java сlass from Kotlin or vice versa without any further actions.
+You can now consume the Java class from Kotlin or vice versa without any further actions.

 For example, adding the following Java class: